pconley/HeroApiServer/README.md

 rake db:add_heroes
 ```

-Then start the rails server
+Then (every time) start the rails server
 ```
 rails server
 ```

 Now you can test access the API (via a browser)... http://localhost:3000/heros/6

+And, it should be available to your angular client when you set the base url.
+Note the spelling of "heros" in the url... there is no e (that was from a rails-ism).

 Ctrl-c to kill the rails server and 'exit' to leave the container.